 - Demonstrate in the Design and Access Statement that the character of the landscape and townscape has positively influenced the design, scale, nature and site selection, protection and enhancement of the setting of settlements and designated areas. - 2.
 Conserve and enhance the natural, historic and scenic beauty of important landscapes and features, and maintain and extend tree cover. - Protect existing hedgerows and use locally appropriate native species in new hedgerows.
 Mature trees and other important landscape features should be protected where practicable and used positively to enhance landscaping schemes.
 If removed, they should be replaced with semimature trees of at least 5 metres in height. - 4.
 Where possible new development should incorporate the planting of semimature trees of locally appropriate species in landscaping schemes.
 The choice of tree type and size should have regard to the site context and proximity to any nearby buildings. - 5.
+Incorporate wire and hedging where possible for site and plot boundaries as this is more appropriate to the local context than solid fencing. - 6.
 Be designed to protect and enhance the setting of important buildings and other heritage assets, particularly traditional rural buildings such as black and white timber framed farm houses and cottages.